 Most separately collected organic waste goes to anaerobic digestion due to the need for renewable energy.
-Nutrients and the remaining organic matter is used in agriculture.
-The product is either fluid degasified manure or compost.
+Nutrients and the remaining organic matter are used in agriculture.
+The product is either fluid de-gasified manure or compost.

 5 Application and market